Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \subsubsection{Cosmos}

 Cosmos \cite{cosmos} aims to create `internet of blockchains' that can communicate with each other.
 It consists of three layers: Application layer, Consensus layer and Networking layer.
-These three layers exchange and transfer information using the three underlying components of Cosmos: Tendermint, Cosmos SDK and IBC.
-Tendermint BFT is a byzantine fault tolerance (BFT) based consensus protocol that can achieve fast consensus in the creation of blocks.
-Tendermint BFT is application-agnostic and can access the application layer through ABCI (application blockchain interface).
+These three layers exchange and transfer information using the three underlying components of Cosmos: Tendermint, Cosmos SDK, and IBC.
+Tendermint BFT is a Byzantine fault tolerance (BFT) based consensus protocol that can achieve fast consensus in the creation of blocks.
+Tendermint BFT is application-agnostic and can access the application layer through the application blockchain interface (ABCI).
 ABCI can be implemented using any programming language enabling developers to use the programming language of their choice.
-Cosmos SDK is the framework that simplifies the creation of blockchains that suit various use cases.
-Cosmos achieves interoperability using IBC (inter-Blockchain Protocol) that can communicate between Tendermint and non Tendermint based blockchains.
+Cosmos SDK is a framework that simplifies the creation of blockchains for various use cases.
+Cosmos achieves interoperability using the inter-blockchain protocol (IBC), which can communicate between Tendermint and non-Tendermint-based blockchains.
 Cosmos can transfer information between two independent blockchains, referred to as zones, using connectors called hubs.
-It can connect blockchains with fast finality using hubs, while it uses pegs (similar to sidechains) to communicate blockchains with probabilistic finality (e.g. Bitcoin and Ethereum).
+It can connect blockchains with fast finality using hubs, while using pegs (similar to sidechains) to communicate blockchains with probabilistic finality (for example Bitcoin and Ethereum).